daviddavis/blog.memorious.net/_posts/2014-07-15-h-p-lovecraft-s-favorite-horror-stories.md

 is not out yet but it looks like it should be coming soon.
 Overall, it looks like a solid collection of stories for people who like early horror and weird fiction.

+###UPDATE (July 22, 2014)

+I got my copy of *The Ghost of Fear and Others* in the mail today and it's quite a fine looking book.
+I can't wait to read it.
+It arrived pretty quickly after I ordered it so I'm very happy with Dark Renaissance.
+I'll try to write a review after I read it.